SugunadeviPalaniappan/Synthetic-Patient-Data-Generation-Boehringer-Ingelheim-/README.md

 # GANerAid

 **GANerAid** is an open‑source Python library for generating realistic synthetic tabular data using **Generative Adversarial Networks (GANs)**.
+I am a contributor and part of the GANerAid team, working on improving the library and supporting its application in synthetic data generation workflows.
-It is designed to help create high‑quality synthetic patient data that preserves the statistical properties of real clinical datasets while ensuring anonymity and privacy.I am a contributor and part of the GANerAid team, working on improving the library and supporting its application in synthetic data generation workflows.
-[GANerAid](https://github.com/TeamGenerAid/GANerAid):contentReference[oaicite:0]{index=0}
+It is designed to help create high‑quality synthetic patient data that preserves the statistical properties of real clinical datasets while ensuring anonymity and privacy.[GANerAid](https://github.com/TeamGenerAid/GANerAid)

 ## 🚀 Overview